What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Problem Set Up and the Fraction Negatively Affected

 In particular, the distribution of the data only reflects part of the full population distribution involving both potential outcomes.
 Let $\Ptr$ denote the distribution of $(X,A,\Yc,\Yt)$.
 Define the coarsening function $\Ccal:(x,a,y_0,y_1)\mapsto(x,a,ay_1+(1-a)y_0)$, which has the pre-image $\Ccal^{-1}(x,a,y)=\{(x,a,y_0,y_1):ay_0+(1-a)y_1=y\}$.
 Then the distribution induced on $(X,A,\Yobs)$ is given by $\Pobs=\Ptr\circ\Ccal^{-1}$ (as measures).
 That is, the data distribution $\Pobs$ is given by taking a draw from $\Ptr$ and coarsening it by $\Ccal$.
 The data then consists of $n$ independent draws, $(X_i,A_i,\Yobs_i)\sim\Pobs$ for $1\leq i\leq n$.
 We use $\Etr,\Eobs$ to denote expectations with respect to $\Ptr,\Pobs$, respectively.
 Note that both have the same $(X,A)$-distribution, so anything involving only $(X,A)$ will be the same.
 For any function $f$ of $X,A,Y$ we let $\|f\|_p$ be the $L_p$-norm with respect to $\Pobs$.

 We assume throughout that all endogeneity is explained by $X$, known as unconfoundedness: $\Ptr(A=1\mid X)=\Ptr(A=1\mid \Ypot(0), X)=\Ptr(A=1\mid \Ypot(1), X)$.
 That is, controlling for $X$, treatment assignment is independent of an individual's idiosyncrasies as relevant to their potential outcomes.
 Randomized experiments ensure this by design, often with $X\indep A$ (complete randomization).
 Our results extend to observational settings assuming unconfoundedness, which is a common assumption in this setting \citep{imbens2015causal}.
-For our purposes, the only technical difference between the experimental and observational settings is whether or not we exactly know the propensity score, defined as

-We assume throughout that $e(X)\in(0,1)$ almost surely, known as overlap.
+For our purposes, the only technical difference between the experimental and observational settings is whether or not we exactly know the \textbf{propensity score}, defined as $e(X)=\Pobs\prns{A=1\mid X}.$ We assume throughout that $e(X)\in(0,1)$ almost surely, known as overlap.
 Note that assuming $\Yobs=\Ypot(A)$ also encapsulates non-interference \citep{rubin1986comment}.

-In the following it will also be useful to define the conditional mean of potential outcomes:
+In the following it will also be useful to define the \textbf{conditional mean of potential outcomes}:

 where the last equality follows from unconfoundedness and overlap, showing $\mu$ only depends on $\Pobs$.
-We also define the conditional average treatment effect (CATE) and sum (CATS) functions as
+We also define the \textbf{conditional average treatment effect (CATE) and sum (CATS) functions} as